 Where can I see all the policies for International Students?

-The Director of Admissions has policies available for your perusal, likewise copies of the Code of Practice for the Pastoral Care of International Students and copies of the latest ERO report for the school, conducted in 2017.
+The Director of International Students has policies available for your perusal, likewise copies of the Code of Practice for the Pastoral Care of Tertiary and International Students and copies of the latest ERO report for the school, conducted in 2017.
 These will be supplied to you at the time of enrolment and at orientation.

 How are the Tuition Fees charged?